Vilcek-Introduction-to-Programming/git-github-fundamentals-kshiman98/README.md

 ## 📝 HOMEWORK

 * Open a pull request to let me know that you’ve finished this course (You can just edit this page and commit to a pull request).
-* This is me editing the page and committing to a pull request.
+**This is me editing the page and committing to a pull request.

 * Create a new markdown or text file in this repository.
 Let me know what you learned and what you are still confused about.
-*
+**This is me creating a new markdown.
+This boldens the text.
+I CAN USE BOLD TEXT TO HIGHLIGHT IMPORTANT CONCEPTS.
+* *This feature allows me to write in italics.
+THIS CAN HELP ME UNDERSCORE IMPORTANT DETAILS AND NUANCES.

 * Describe one of the ways that Wilson et. al. suggest is a good practice for computational reproducibility and how a tool like R and/or GitHub can be used.
+**Collaboration is a vital aspect of science.
+It is a good practice to prepare a readme file so that other people can understand your project.
+The readme should contain the title of the project, a brief description, and contact information.
+There should also be an explanation of how people can run cleaning or analysis tasks.
+There should also be a contributing file that describes how people can continue the project and how to use it properly.
+Within R, you can write comments explaing the purpose of each section of code.

 * Save the file, commit the changes, and push the homework to the GitHub repository for the homework.

 ## 📚  Resources